tc-functors/docs/src/docs/getting-started.md

 ## 1. Bootstrap permissions

 Let's create some base IAM roles and policies for your sandbox. `tc` maps environments to AWS profiles.
 There can be several sandboxes per environment/account.
 For the sake of this example, let's say we have a profile called `dev`.
-This dev profile/account can have several dev sandboxes.
-Let's name our sandbox `john`.
+This dev profile/account can have several dev sandboxes with common base roles.
+To create these base roles:

 ```
-tc create -s john -e dev -c base-roles
+tc bootstrap -e dev
 ```

 ## 2. Our first function